Step 1: An allegation of discrimination or harassment is reported to the Office of Discrimination and Harassment (ODH)

 There is no violation of the policy, but the behavior was inappropriate.

 The ODH does not have the authority to impose disciplinary action.
 It is also a violation of the policies for an individual to make an intentionally false complaint of discrimination, harassment or related retaliation or to provide intentionally false information regarding a complaint.

-Julia Neville, J.D.
+Julia Paris, J.D.
 Discrimination and Harassment Officer Title IX Coordinator email@example.com